-Halfdan Timm is studying law at Aarhus University while working as student aid at a lawoffice.
-However, the majority of his time is spent on his two companies based on online projects.
 Expect a blog on being a young entrepreneur in Denmark and how to have both a full-time study, a job and two companies work out among other topics like self-improvement, sports and marketing - and remembering that there's more to life than books, beers & bits.
 My prime entrepreneur-project is JUF.dk and my personal blog is Halfdantimm.dk.

 Short and brunette migrant from sunny Italy.
 Can a person like this survive to Denmark?
 Daniela: an ugly duckling in Blonde&Tall-land, is trying to find the essence of “being Danish” and will write down her perplexities and discoveries about Danish culture and behaviours.
 Student of Journalism, she has found herself tied up to Aarhus, and moved again in this town to take a MA, after having lived in here 8 months in 2011.
 This time she looks to the city with the eyes of a citizen, but still feeling as a foreigner.
 Cause, she misses real pizza sometimes.